 - Property damage worth more than $500

 You will also need to report the accident if your insurance company requires it.
-This leaves very few instances where you would not need to report an accident.
-So, call 911 and tell the police what happened.
-If the other driver flees the scene, they have committed a hit and run, and you will still need to report the crash.
+So, call 911 and report the incident to the police.
+If the other driver flees the scene, they have committed a hit-and-run, and you will still need to report the crash.

-The police officer at the scene will write up a police report.
-This is a very valuable document to strengthen your claim.
+The police officer at the scene will write up a police report, which can strengthen your claim.
 The primary purpose of a police report is to document the details of an incident for legal and insurance purposes.
 In the context of a car accident, the report can play a crucial role in determining fault and liability.

 Report the Car Accident to Your Insurance Company

 If you had no fault at all in the car accident, the other driver’s insurance company should be liable for your damages.
-You should be compensated for all of the costs of the accident.
-But the situation is rarely that cut and dry.
+You should be compensated for all the costs associated with the accident.
+However, the situation is rarely that straightforward.

 Be Wary of the Insurance Company